ansible/ansible-sign/docs/rundown.rst

-If the above command produces no output, or one line of output that says that a "trustdb" was created, then you do not have a secret key in your default keyring.Please see the section below titled "Adding a GPG key to AWX or Ansible Automation Controller."
+If the above command produces no output, or one line of output that says that a "trustdb" was created, then you do not have a secret key in your default keyring.
+Please see the section below titled "Adding a GPG key to AWX or Ansible Automation Controller."

-If it produces output other than that, then you have a valid secret key and are ready to move on to "ow to Access the Ansible Sign CLI Utility."
+If it produces output other than that, then you have a valid secret key and are ready to move on to "How to Access the Ansible Sign CLI Utility."

 Adding a GPG key to AWX or Ansible Automation Controller:
 =========================================================